rrich360/Angular8-REST-API-with-gif-demos/README.md

  	You want to include dependencies for jpa, spring-boot-starter web, dev-tools, and since I’m using phpMyAdmin, MySQL dependency.

 # 5. Then you need to configure the application properties for connecting the web app to a database.
-  My URL is configured to use mysql connection.
+  My URL is configured to use MySQL connection.

 # 6. Next, you need to create the table for Employees by implementing entity annotation and entity listeners.
  	The entity will create the attributes that will store the data in the table.